Rational emotive behavior therapy (REBT): definition, application, and effectivity

 1. Depression

-Depression is a serious mood disorder that goes beyond feelings of sadness but also extends to feelings of helplessness, worthlessness, and severe desperation.
+Depression is a serious mood disorder that goes beyond feelings of sadness and extends to feelings of helplessness, worthlessness, and severe desperation.
 A fundamental aspect of the development and progress of depression is irregular thinking patterns i.e., cognitive distortions.

-When left unmanaged, irrational thoughts can worsen depression and lead to negative behaviors.
+When left unmanaged, irrational thoughts worsen depression and lead to negative behaviors.
 That’s where REBT steps in.
-Rational emotive behavior therapy teaches patients to examine irrational thoughts that worsen their depression.
-Once they identify these cognitive distortions, patients can work on changing them with healthier alternatives.
+Rational emotive behavior therapy teaches patients to examine irrational thoughts that exacerbate their depression.
+Once they identify these cognitive distortions, patients are able to work on changing them with healthier alternatives.

 It’s tricky, though, to work on overcoming negative thinking patterns when a person is “locked” in symptoms of depression.
 However, the therapist uses the most suitable approach to ensure patients make progress from one session to another.